syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Axis title

-The **title** property in axis provides options to customize the text and font of axis title.
+The **title** property in the axis provides options to customize the text and font of axis title.
 Axis does not display title by default.
-Title text can also be trimmed based on title text length or specified length.
+Title text can also be trimmed based on the title text length or specified length.

 {% highlight js %}